Finally, your chance to dress in Molner-approved picks from head to toe.

 For anyone wondering why you might spend $95 on readers, hear me out.
 Reason 1: These aren’t just any reading glasses.
 They have blue-light protection built in, rather than coated on, and they don’t mess with the color of the screen.
 You can order them without a prescription just for the blue-light protection, too.
 Reason 2: Caddis doesn’t make you feel like a loser for getting older.
 They think we’re pretty cool as we are, and I have to agree.

-Like I said, I’m a fan of the basics.
-This quarter-zip sweater is the perfect example: It’s roomy, works for taller guys, and comes in four neutral colors that will work with anything in your closet.
-Whether you’re looking for a weekend sweater to go over a v-neck or a leave-at-the-office sweater for days when the AC is a little too much, this one checks all the boxes.
+Like I said, I’m a fan of keeping it simple.
+This quarter-zip sweater is the perfect example: It’s roomy, works for taller guys, and comes in a bunch of colors that work across seasons.
+Whether you’re looking for a weekend sweater to go over a T-shirt or a leave-at-the-office sweater for days when the AC is a little too much, this one checks all the boxes.

 Products you buy through our links might earn us a commission.